 Eben Hewitt explains what the world’s top strategy firms can teach us about the intersection of strategic thinking and architecture to fill that gap and outlines a framework, process, and set of tools that will help you create a powerful technology strategy for your organization.
 Eben starts with what strategy is and what its accepted tools and patterns are, including SWOT, Porter’s Five Forces, PESTEL, Futures Funnels, radars, and more.
 He then explains what a business executive is really looking for in a technology strategy—and what they need to see from an architect (even if they don’t know themselves).
 You’ll leave able to apply these tested tools and techniques to represent your technology strategy in a way that will help you succeed.

-Eben Hewitt is chief technology officer at Sabre, a multibillion-dollar global software company serving the travel industry.
+Eben Hewitt is chief technology officer at Sabre Hospitaility, a multibillion-dollar global software company serving the travel industry.
 Previously, he was chief architect and vice president of product development at Sabre, CTO at one of the world’s largest hotel companies, and the CIO of O’Reilly Media.
 He has also been a book series editor.
-Eben is the author of several technical books published by O’Reilly, including Cassandra: The Definitive Guide and Java SOA Cookbook, and contributed to 97 Things Every Software Architect Should Know and a number of other software development books and technical articles.
+Eben is the author of several technical books published by O’Reilly, including Semantic Software Design, Technology Strategy Patterns, Cassandra: The Definitive Guide and Java SOA Cookbook, and a number of other software development books and technical articles.
 Eben is an award-winning software architect and has been an invited speaker at technology conferences around the world.

 Comments on this page are now closed.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org